mozilla/caravela/README.md

 Welcome to Caravela
 ====================

-In the 15th century the Portuguese built ships  that could take her crews further from land than any previous vesel, empowering a generation of bold explorers and traders.In that spirit we've created Caravela to gain deeper insights about the web and how it's built.
+In the 15th century the Portuguese built ships that could take their crews further from land than any previous vesel, empowering a generation of bold explorers and traders.
+In that spirit we've created Caravela to gain deeper insights about the web and how it's built.

 Think of us as a search engine that gives you answers to questions such as: